 To access clients' landmine issues, I listen closely:

 Jerry's wife's critical tone of voice could trigger in him a geyser of resentment.
-While no one likes to receive criticism, Jerry's hyper-intense response to feeling unjustly accused stemmed from having been the recipient of unjust accusations in his youth.
-Similarly, Nora's anger surged when she experienced Jerry as not listening to her.
+While no one likes to receive criticism, Jerry's hyper-intense response to feeling unjustly accused stemmed from having been the recipient of unjust accusations from his parents.
+Similarly, Nora's anger surged when she experienced Jerry as not listening to her, again, a sensitivity stemming from family of origin experiences.

 Jerry and Nora completed all three levels of treatment: How-to, How-come, and Landmines.
 While they still experience occasional bumps, overall they now enjoy a vastly more collaborative, affectionate and bicker-free relationship.
 Mission accomplished!